itsashleyooi/AllAboutAlcoholandWine/README.md

 # Data Visualization Web Page
-Visualizations about alcohol consumption and wine from 2012 to 2019 using Vegalite.
+Interactive data visualizations about alcohol consumption and wine from 2012 to 2019 using Vegalite.

 ## Introduction
 > - This notebook demostrates various programming functions and uses of data science knowledge using datasets from various sources.